front/storypage/README.md

 ### API Request

-Gutenberg JS requires `wp.apiRequest` to handle with editor operations, ex: to get categories, to save a page/post, to delete a page/post, etc.
+Gutenberg JS requires `wp.apiRequest` to handle with editor operations, ex: to get categories, to save a page, to delete a page, etc.

 As Storypage is a ReactJs app, we decided to simplify the process using a store to handle with this actions.
 We are using **FakeRest** and **sinon** packages to simulate xmlhttp requests and get theirs responses to send them as `wp.apiRequest` returns.